Last updated:

 What Is Accounts Receivable Automation?

-Accounts receivable automation is the use of software to manage and streamline the invoice to cash process.
-It replaces manual tasks such as invoice creation, payment tracking, and cash application with automated workflows.
+At its core, accounts receivable automation is the use of software to manage and streamline your invoice-to-cash process.
+Instead of juggling multiple tools and manual tasks, you get a unified system that handles invoice creation, payment tracking, and cash application automatically.

-Accounts receivable refers to the money customers owe a business after goods or services are delivered on credit.
-It appears on the balance sheet as an asset and represents future cash inflows.
+Accounts receivable refers to the money your customers owe you after goods or services are delivered on credit, money that appears on your balance sheet as an asset representing future cash inflows.

 Why AR Automation Matters Now